wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 <img src="../../../assets/img/references/organization-specific-rest-api-routing/improved_basicauthenticationhandler.png" alt="Improved BasicaAthenticationHandler" width="700">

--   If the username doesn't have the organization domain, the user is authenticated against the `/o/<org>`.
+If the username doesn't have the organization domain, the user is authenticated against `/o/<org>`.
+Otherwise, you can retrieve the organization domain from the username (note the break with the last `@` in the username) and authenticate the user against that organization.
 -   Else retrieve the organization domain from the username (break from the last @ in the username) and authenticate the user against that organization

 Assume that mary is a user of orgA and she creates orgB as a child of orgA.